nemo0622/pokeemerald-expansion/README.md

             - Home to the PokéPark, a zoo-like area for Pokémon that can be filled by the Player by donating Pokémon, money, and other resources!
                 - Another progression system and maybe another gold star location?
                 - Rewards: Ogerpon masks and eventually Ogerpon itself?
 OR Floette Eternal Flower?
+            - Can be sailed to with Piraeus, unlocked after Gym 3 (shows player than some locations can be unlocked only via Piraeus! #gamedesign)
+        - Pillar Pass - Route leading south of Kipos Town, going up and then down mountains, some snowy Pokémon
+        - Torchlight Tower - small settlement south of Kipos Town, with a large tower and a theme of fire.
+Fire-type encounters here, but it's a verdant valley, so some grass type guys too
+            - Rumored to be the home of a great, godlike Pokémon with the power to restore life (Ho-oh!)
+            - This will be where Ho-oh can be caught later in the game, probably after the Chimera story
         - Explore AC odyssey world for other location inspo lol
 - Give all Pokémon unique Pokédex entries
 - Add Cecilily as a trainer